jxlsteam/jxls/jxls-site/src/site/markdown/reference/merge_cells_command.md

 [, rows="Number of rows combined"]<br/>
 [, minCols="Minimum number of columns to merge"]<br/>
 [, minRows="Minimum number of rows to merge"]<br/>
+[, condition="Condition expression to determine whether to merge"]<br/>
 )</pre>

 Note: This command can only be used on cells that have not been merged.
 An exception will occur if the scope of the merged cell exists for the merged cell.

+If `condition` is set and evaluates to false, the area is still processed but cells are **not** merged.
+If `condition` is omitted or evaluates to true, merge behaves as before.

 Transformer Support Note